arpatterson31/reading-notes/class-11.md

   - fixed: image stays in the same position on the page
   - scroll: image moves up and down as the user scrolls the page

 ## Chapter 19 HTML Book: Practical Information

+### SEO - Search Engine Optimization

+**SEO** is the practice of trying to help your site appear nearer the top of search engine results when people look for topics your website covers

+- There are on-page and off-page SEO techniques

+#### On-page SEO

+- Page Title
+- URL/Web Address
+- Headings
+- Text
+- Link Text
+- Image Alt Text
+- Page Descriptions

 ## MDN Article: Audio and Video Elements